 - Text will allow you to change the different text properties, such as font, font style, size, etc.

-- Appearance will change the color of the font, stroke outline color, background color, and shadow.
+- Appearance will change the font color, stroke outline color, background color, and shadow.
 You can also have the text mask around a shape layer using the “Mask with Text” checkbox.